Tobias Ellwood: Ongoing military career

 In September 2018, Ellwood announced that he had been promoted to the rank of lieutenant colonel as a reservist in the 77th Brigade, based at Denison Barracks, Hermitage, Berkshire, a psychological operations unit responsible for 'non-lethal' warfare which disseminates government-friendly podcasts and videos.

+Post-parliamentary career

+Since his defeat at the 2024 general election, Elwood has worked as a freelance consultant.
+Elwood is also a frequent commentator, especially on issues relating to Defence.

 Personal life

-In July 2005, Ellwood married Hannah Ryan, a corporate lawyer, in East Yorkshire.
+In July 2005, Ellwood married Hannah Ryan, a corporate lawyer.
 They have two sons.
 Ellwood has a sister, Charlotte Ellwood-Aris.
 His brother, Jonathan, who was director of studies at the International School Ho Chi Minh City in Vietnam, was killed in the 2002 Bali bombing.

-In June 2009, Ellwood was attacked by a gang of youths after confronting them for playing football in the street.
+In June 2009, Ellwood was attacked by a group of youths after confronting them for playing football in the street.
 The gang threw stones at him and Ellwood was punched in the head.
 A 17-year-old male was arrested over the attack.
 The arrestee was later given a two-year community order.
 Ellwood expressed relief that the youth was not sent to jail.

+In July 2022, whilst driving, Ellwood allegedly ran over a cat in his home neighbourhood, then failed to stop.
+He claimed to have been unaware that he had run over the cat.
+His house was later attacked.